 At SnowcatCloud, most of our customers use a Modern Data Stack, and some face challenges creating a consistent single view of the customer.

-SnowcatCloud Iceberg is fully compatible with Snowplow pipelines, powered by the leading graph database Neo4j, and plays well with the Modern Data Stack.
+SnowcatCloud Iceberg is fully compatible with Snowplow pipelines, powered by the leading world's graph database Neo4j, and plays well with the Modern Data Stack.

 How does it work?

 SnowcatCloud uses each customer's Snowplow behavioral data to create in real-time an identity graph stored in a graph database (Neo4j) which the customer can own, similar to owning a Snowflake, BigQuery database.